 Expressions

-An expression is a sequence of operators and their operands.
-An expression produces a result.
-For example, the expression (3 * 4) produces a result of 12.
-An expression may also produce side effects.
+An expression is a sequence of operators and operands with a result.
+For example, the expression (3 * 4) has a result of 12.
+An expression can also have side effects.
 For example, a function may update the value of a controller global variable (which is not directly part of the expression) before returning a value.

-An expression can consist of one or more of the following.
+An expression can have of one or more of the following:

 -